📝

 Water Fountains

-Free-to-use water refill stations are located near the café and reception.
-Visitors are encouraged to bring reusable water bottles, especially during the warmer months.
+Visitors are encouraged to bring reusable water bottles, especially during the warmer months; ask the café team about refilling a reusable bottle.

 Smoking Areas